 - For OpenMP, the compile option -fopenmp is included automatically in recent versions of the C++ compiler and Fortran compilers.
-For users of different Linux distributions, siply use the available C++ or Fortran compilers and add the above compiler instructions, see also code examples below. - For OS X users however, use for example brew install clang-omp sudo apt-get install libopenmpi-dev sudo apt-get install openmpi-bin
+For users of different Linux distributions, simply use the available C++ or Fortran compilers and add the above compiler instructions, see also code examples below. - For OS X users however, install libomp